ohrite/circuit-breakers-2024/presentation.md

 > Co-op developers, vendors, and technical assistance from peers can help build that knowledge.

 <!--
 This is Jeff Parr, who's been at Ministry of Velocity since 2015.
-Jeff's an entrepreneur with a few decades of experience as a founder
+Jeff's an entrepreneur with a few decades of experience, and he's been a mentor to me at various points

-Jeff's insight is important: the discomfort he's speaking to here is a power dynamic on your team, it exists today and it's the first hump for your group
+Jeff's insight is important: the discomfort he's speaking to here is that power dynamic on your team, it exists today and it's the first hump to get over

-Here's a really important insight that speaks to Principle 5, education: you can pay to get skills or an expert in the room, and this can save your group.
+Here's a really important insight that speaks to Principle 5, education: you can pay to get skills or an expert in the room, and this can save your co-op.
 -->

 ---

 <!-- _class: lead -->

-# Distributing Income
+# Patronage

 <!--
-Once you've decided who's a member, and how they enter the company, you'll need to have a conversation about how to distribute that income.
+One really important point here: we have a taboo around discussing money in our society.
+Violating that taboo is transgressive and uncomfortable.

+Patronage comes up a lot in co-op literature.
+It basically means profit sharing, split up by how much you worked for the co-op.

+In a just society, like the utopian village imagined by Robert Owen, patronage is the money that you own when your labor is sold on the market.

+Today, when you work, all the money you make belongs to your company's owner, who must pay you, and may decide to give you benefits and bonuses.

+In a cooperative, you are the owner, the money is yours.
+You have obligations to the co-op as an owner, so you'll reinvest some of it in the business.
+But you keep the rest.
 -->

 ---

 <!--
 _footer: Marilyn Scholl https://www.cdsus.coop/
 _paginate: false